EricHogue/EricHogue.github.io/_posts/2022-05-07-HackTheBox-Walkthrough-NodeBlog.md

 admin
 ```

-I tried reading the user flag, but I could not access the home folder.
+I tried reading the user flag but I could not access the home folder, it was not executable.

 ```bash
 admin@nodeblog:/opt/blog$ ls -l /home/admin/